danivideda/multisig-wallet-with-staking-capability/README.md

     $ cardano-cli address key-hash --payment-verification-key-file payment.vkey > payment.hash
     $ cardano-cli address key-hash --stake-verification-key-file stake.vkey > stake.hash
    ```
-3. **Remember that each participant have to follow this step** and later share their `payment.hash` and `stake.hash` to that one person who will create the script policy and script address
+3. **Remember that each participant have to follow the above steps** and later share their `payment.hash` and `stake.hash` to that one person who will create the script policy and script address

-For this demonstration, we will use 4 different wallet accounts.
+**From here on out, we will use 4 different wallet accounts for demonstrations.**

 The participants would be represented by `addr1`, `addr2`, and `addr3`.
 The destination address will be `addr4`.
 All example files already provided in `address/` and `key/` folder.

-I suggest you to generate your own key-pair and then replace the existing files on `key/`, `policy/`, and `address/` folders.
-Please feel free to fork this repository and experiment it yourself!
+*I suggest you to generate your own key-pair and then replace the existing files on `key/`, `policy/`, and `address/` folders.
+Please feel free to fork this repository and experiment it yourself!*

 ### Generating four new wallets
 ```bas8